t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 2. Will the new software-based implementation fit on the device given the limited resources?
 3. Would the normal operation of existing IoT applications on the device be severely hindered by the update?

 Finally, we would like to highlight the previous and ongoing work in the area of secure software and firmware updates at the IETF. {{RFC4108}} describes how Cryptographic Message Syntax (CMS) {{RFC5652}} can be used to protect firmware packages.
 The IAB has also organized a workshop to understand the challenges for secure software update of IoT devices.
 A summary of the recommendations to the standards community derived from the discussions during that workshop have been documented {{RFC8240}}.
-A new working group called Software Updates for Internet of Things (suit) {{WG-SUIT}} is currently being chartered at the IETF.
-The working group aims to standardize a new version {{RFC4108}} that reflects the best current practices for firmware update based on experience with IoT deployments.
-It will specifically work on describing an IoT firmware update architecture and specifying a manifest format that contains meta-data about the firmware update package.
+A working group called Software Updates for Internet of Things (suit) {{WG-SUIT}} is currently working on a new version {{RFC4108}} to reflect the best current practices for firmware update based on experience from IoT deployments.
+It is specifically working on describing an IoT firmware update architecture and specifying a manifest format that contains meta-data about the firmware update package.
 Finally, the Trusted Execution Environment Provisioning working group {{WG-TEEP}} aims at developing a protocol for lifecycle management of trusted applications running on the secure area of a processor (Trusted Execution Enviornment (TEE)).

 ## End-of-Life {#sec5-5}